 Arches National Park

 The United States is home to some amazing natural architecture — the Grand Canyon, caves galore and, of course, Arches National Park in Utah.
 This park is home to thousands of stunning balanced stones and natural rock arches that give the park its name.
+It also has some of the best hikes.
 If you want to camp within the park itself, look for a space in the Devil’s Garden campground — you can pitch your tent amid some fantastic stone formations, and it’s a great place to start your exploration of the Arches.
 If the park itself is full, or you’re not a fan of primitive camping — the Devil’s Garden has no electric or RV hookups available — there are plenty of other locations to pitch your tent in the Moab Desert that put you within easy walking or driving distance of everything the park has to offer.

 Joshua Tree National Park